 The passage suggests that Faulkner directed that love and hate at himself, which might certainly account for some of his self-destructive drinking, although Gorra does not do much speculating about his subject’s biography.

 Gorra does not consider other reasons Faulkner avoided a frontal treatment of the Civil War.
 In general, Faulkner had a bias against historical fiction and did not believe an entire novel could be sustained set entirely in the past—or at least such a novel could not attain the high art that he aspired to create.
 He also showed remarkably little interest in the historian’s desire to know what actually happened in the past.
-He favored good stories and the lore he absorbed as a child, listening to Civil War veterans and to his family and teachers.
-By the time he was called upon to deliver opinions on civil rights and other matters pertaining to the Civil War, his orientation toward fiction made it impossible for him to analyze the actual history of his region.
+Rather, he favored good stories and the lore he absorbed as a child, listening to Civil War veterans and his family and teachers.
+By the time he was called upon to deliver opinions on civil rights and other matters about the Civil War, his orientation toward fiction made it impossible for him to analyze the actual history of his region.
 To have accounted for the Civil War as Robert Penn Warren did in The Legacy of the Civil War (1961)—another book Gorra makes excellent use of—Faulkner would have had to address his Northern audience with a specificity he had been careful to avoid.
-In 1918, on his first trip North, he began to understand how peculiar his way of thinking and speaking could seem outside his native land, and he became watchful about how he expressed himself.
-It may seem simplistic to say he shaped his fiction to please his paymasters in the North, the New York publishers who were entranced by his Southern manners and his gentlemanly mystique on his frequent trips to the city, but his letters show a canny ability over two decades to extract lucre from those publishers by pleading poverty (often he was close to bankruptcy) even as his novels failed to return a profit.
+In 1918, on his first trip to the North, he began to understand how peculiar his way of thinking and speaking could seem outside his native land, and he became watchful about how he expressed himself.
+It may seem simplistic to say he shaped his fiction to please his paymasters in the North, the New York publishers who were entranced by his Southern manners, and his gentlemanly mystique on his frequent trips to the city.
+Nonetheless, his letters show a canny ability over two decades to extract lucre from those publishers by pleading poverty (often, he was close to bankruptcy) even as his novels failed to return a profit.
 Until the Nobel Prize (1949) made him a moneymaker, the nobility of Random House’s devotion to him might even be called “a lost cause,” a theme he knew how to orchestrate with exquisite precision.